yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/about.md

 * Remote meeting videoconferencing (Zoom, and now Microsoft Teams)
 * Programme Support Team

-### Common Practices
+## Common Practices
 Our programme is firmly rooted in its clinical underpinnings and is led by a Consultant Radiologist (Dr Daniel Fascia).
 Dan's vision has always been that the experts remain the leading light in the direction of the service and the core design of its needs.
 YIC provide all of the support and infrastructure required to allow experts to be just that and not need to think about things like planning meetings, creating agendas and documents.

 At the heart of our common practices we aim to standardise things which are suited to that, particulary tasks and documents which are tedious and repetitive but carried out by all hospitals.
 Through the adoption of a **minimum data set** approach we are not sufficiently prescriptive to restrict our organisations in their individuality but we do insist on achievement of minimum standards.

-### Special Interest Groups (SIGs) are our leading light
+## Special Interest Groups
-Groups of expert radiologists and radiographers, and a separate group for service managers meet to discuss topics with a need for standardisation or improvement.
+Special Interest Groups (SIGs) are regarded as our leading light.
+These groups of expert radiologists and radiographers, and a separate group for service managers meet to discuss topics with a need for standardisation or improvement.
 They share ideas and review evidence to shape and drive forward minimum standard data sets for

 * Patient Advice Documents
 * Scanning Protocols